contrivancecompanychicago/cosine-game-forum-harlowe/README.md

  * Added a `(rotated-to:)` macro, a variation of `(rotated:)` which, rather than rotating the values by a given number, takes a lambda and rotates them until the first one that matches the lambda is at the front. `(rotated-to:where it > 3, 1,2,3,4)` produces `(a:4,1,2,3)`.
  * Added `(unpack:)`, a variation of `(put:)` used for assigning multiple values from an array, datamap or string into multiple variables at once.
 You can now write `(unpack: (a:1,2,(a:3)) into (a:$x, $y, (a:$z)))`, and the array on the left will overwrite the array on the right, causing $x to become 1, $y to become 2, and $z to become 3, without needing to write multiple `(set:)` statements.
 You may also put values or datatypes at positions in the right side, such as in `(put: (a:1,2,3) into (a:1,2,$x))`, to check that the right side indeed has matching values at those positions, and to cause an error if they do not.
    * The `(move:)` macro now also supports unpacking, by providing it with the same kind of statements as `(unpack:)`.
+ * Added `(split:)` (also known as `(splitted:)` to emphasise that it has an adjectival name) which takes a string or string pattern (see below) and uses it as a separator value with which to split up the other string given to it, producing an array of substrings.
+ * Added `(joined:)`, which joins together the strings given to it, using the first string as a separator value. `(joined:"! ", "Liberty", "Equality", "Fraternity", "")` produces the string `"Liberty!
+Equality!
+Fraternity!"`.

 ###### Datatypes